felixbarber/felixbarber.github.io/blog.md

 ## May 4, 2024

-[RNA World](./rna_world.html): a piece I wrote while participating in NYU's Advanced Science Communication workshop, led by the great Brooke Borel.
+[RNA World](./rna_world.html): I wrote this piece as for NYU's Advanced Science Communication workshop, led by the great Brooke Borel.
 Ever wonder what "life" was like in an RNA world?
 I did.